Lee Byung-chul: Early life and education

 Lee was born on 12 February 1910 in Uiryeong County, South Gyeongsang Province, then part of the Korean Empire.
 He was born the youngest son of four siblings to father Lee Chan-woo and mother Kwon Jae-lim.
 He was the son of a wealthy land-owning yangban family, a branch of the Gyeongju Lee clan.

 He attended high school at Joongdong High School in Seoul, and graduated in 1929.

-In 1930, He enrolled in the Department of Political Economy at Waseda University in Tokyo but didn't finish his studies and decided to drop out in 1934.
-He entered the Department of Political Economy at Waseda University’s Affiliated College in April 1930.
-However, his health deteriorated during his studies in Japan, and between 1930 and 1934 he withdrew without completing the program or earning a degree, returning to Korea.

-In 1970, his alma mater Waseda University nevertheless recognized his achievements and conferred on him an honorary doctorate.
+In April 1930, he enrolled in the Department of Political Economy at Waseda University in Tokyo.
+Owing to health problems, he did not complete his studies, and withdrew from the programme in 1934.
+In 1970, in recognition of his achievements, Waseda University conferred an honorary doctorate upon him.
 He was also an active member of the Waseda Korean Alumni Association, where he took great care of younger compatriots such as Lotte founder Shin Kyuk-ho and POSCO chairman Park Tae-joon.

 In 1982, Lee was awarded an honorary doctorate from Boston College.